niuers/Distributed-System-Design-Review/Transactions.md

 4. Preventing double-spending

 ### Phantoms causing write skew
+1. **Phantom Reads**: A transaction reads objects that match some search condition.
+Another client makes a write that affects the results of that search.
+Snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks.
-1. A SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition
+1. A SELECT query checks whether some requirement is satisfied by searching for rows that match some search condition (no existiing bookings for that room at that time)
 2. Depending on the result of the first query, the application code decides how to continue
 3. If the application decides to go ahead, it makes a write (INSERT, UPDATE, or DELETE) to the database and commits the transaction
    * The effect of this write changes the precondition of the decision of step 2.
+   * In other words, if you were to repeat the SELECT query from step 1 after commiting the write, you would get a different result, because the write changed the set of rows matching the search condition
+1. The steps may occur in a different order.
 1. This effect, where a write in one transaction changes the result of a search query in another transaction, is called a phantom.
 2. Snapshot isolation avoids phantoms in read-only queries, but in read-write transactions phantoms can lead to particularly tricky cases of write skew.
 ### Materializing conflicts